How to Choose The Best Algorithm for Your Applied AI & ML Solution

 Characteristics of Algorithms

-The inherent method of approaching a problem is different in different kind of algorithms and this is exhibited through their characteristics.
+The inherent method of approaching a problem is different in different algorithms, which is exhibited through their characteristics.
 The characteristics of an algorithm can broadly be understood by focusing on key areas such as –

-a) Accuracy: There is a general level of accuracy with sophisticated machine and deep learning algorithms generally having a high level of accuracy while on the other hand the traditional techniques do have a threshold and provide a descent accuracy and don’t out rightly fail which sometimes other algorithms do.
+a) Accuracy: There is a general level of accuracy with the sophisticated machine and deep learning algorithms generally having a high level of accuracy.
+On the other hand, the traditional techniques do have a threshold and provide a decent accuracy and don’t outrightly fail, which sometimes other algorithms do.

-b) Interpretability: The question how we are being able to get the accuracy we are getting is sometimes important and this is where algorithms that provide high accuracy are so complex that their internal working is like a ‘black box’ and are less interpretable.
-It becomes difficult to understand what the model is doing as the calculations are so lengthy and complex and cannot be understood easily.
+b) Interpretability: How we can get the accuracy we are getting is sometimes important, and this is where algorithms that provide high accuracy are so complex that their internal working is like a ‘black box’ and are less complex interpretable.
+It becomes difficult to understand what the model is doing as the calculations are lengthy and complex and cannot be understood easily.

 c) Type: Models can either be parametric or non-parametric.
-Parametric models are those where generally we have a mathematical equation involved which works under specific circumstances in order to function properly.
-In other words, there is set of strict assumptions that should be fulfilled which allow the algorithm that the data belongs to particular family of distributions and tries to create the line of best fit and make predictions.
+Parametric models are those where generally we have a mathematical equation involved which works under specific circumstances to function properly.
+In other words, there is a set of strict assumptions that should be fulfilled, which allow the algorithm that the data belongs to a particular family of distributions and tries to create the line of best fit and make predictions.

-However, there are other models which can be categorized as non-parametric which have fewer requirements of assumptions to be fulfilled and create no mathematical equation in order to function.
-There algorithms can be rule based, distance based, probabilistic etc.
+However, other models can be categorized as non-parametric, which have fewer requirements of assumptions to be fulfilled and create no mathematical equation to function.
+These algorithms can be rule-based, distance-based, probabilistic, etc.

-d) Data Size Handling Capabilities: Some algorithms can handle that which is in very high dimensions i.e. there are a large number of rows.
-Similarly, certain algorithm is best for dealing with big data.
+d) Data Size Handling Capabilities: Some algorithms can handle that which is in very high dimensions, i.e., there are many rows.
+Similarly, a certain algorithm is best for dealing with big data.

 f) Susceptibility to Outliers: Parametric algorithms are generally more vulnerable to outliers while others are not.

-g) Assumptions: For some algorithm, there is a set of predetermined assumptions that should be satisfied in order for them to function properly while other, generally non-parametric algorithm have no or less rigid assumption requirements.
+g) Assumptions: For some algorithms, there is a set of predetermined assumptions that should be satisfied for them to function properly, while other, generally non-parametric algorithms, have no or less rigid assumption requirements.

-h) Training and Testing Phase: The time taken during the training and testing phase differs as certain algorithm that depend on a lot of small isolated calculation taking a lot of time during testing phase while algorithms where mathematical equations are involved take more time in training phase.
+h) Training and Testing Phase: The time taken during the training and testing phase differs as a certain algorithm that depends on a lot of small isolated calculations taking a lot of time during the testing phase while algorithms, where mathematical equations are involved, take more time in the training phase.

 Pros and Cons of Algorithms

-The bulk of algorithms lie in the predictive models domain, therefore once the characteristics of such models are understood then based on these characteristics, the pros and cons of each of these algorithms can be assessed.
+The bulk of algorithms lie in the predictive model’s domain; therefore, once the characteristics of such models are understood based on these characteristics, the pros and cons of each of these algorithms can be assessed.

 a) Linear / Logistic Regression

 Both, Linear and Logistic Regression are parametric methods.
 They are statistically sound techniques.
-If compared to other methods (predominantly Machine Learning methods) then they are not as accurate but still provide decent accuracy every time.
-The most important advantage of these methods is the interpretability as they come up with coefficients for each feature eventually helping in understanding the key drivers.
+Compared to other methods (predominantly Machine Learning methods), they are not as accurate but still provide decent accuracy every time.
+The most important advantage of these methods is the interpretability as they come up with coefficients for each feature, eventually helping in understanding the key drivers.
 Also, they are efficient as they take less training and testing time.
-The problems with these methods include peculiar assumption requirements as in order for these algorithms to work properly, it is important that a particular set of assumption is fulfilled such as the dependent variable being normally distributed (for Linear Regression), data have no multicollinearity and heteroscedasticity.
-Also, as these methods fit a line of best fit, they are highly sensitive to outliers as well as missing values.
-If the independent variables are not linearly related to the dependent variable then also the usage of these algorithms is limited.
-With Logistic Regression, the limitation include the lack of capability to capture complex relationship between dependent and independent variables.
+The problems with these methods include peculiar assumption requirements as for these algorithms to work properly, a particular set of assumptions must be fulfilled, such as the dependent variable being normally distributed (for Linear Regression), data have no multicollinearity and heteroscedasticity.
+Also, as these methods fit a line of best fit, they are susceptible to outliers and missing values.
+If the independent variables are not linearly related to the dependent variable, then the usage of these algorithms is limited.
+With Logistic Regression, the limitation includes the lack of capability to capture the complex relationship between dependent and independent variables.

 You may also like to read: